Line Index Measurement in SSPP

 Line indices (or equivalent widths) are calculated by integrating a continuum-normalized flux over the specified wavelength regions of each line band.
 Two different measurements of line indices, obtained from the two different continuum methods described above, are reported, even though the line-index based methods for stellar parameter estimates only make use of the local continuum-based indices.
 In order to avoid spurious values for the derived indices, if a given index measurement is greater than 100 Å, or is negative, we set the reported value to -9.999.
 Thus, the value should be between 0.0 and 100 Å. No parameter estimates based on that particular line index are used.

 Note that, unlike the case for most of the features in the line index datamodel, the line indices listed as TiO5, TiO8, CaH1, CaH2, and CaH3 are calculated following the prescription given by the “Hammer” program (Covey et al. 2007), UVCN and BLCN by Smith & Norris (1982), and FeI_4 and FeI_5 by Friel (1987).
-The line index for Ca I at 4227 Å, and the Mg Ib and MgH features around 5170 Å, are computed by following Morrison et al. (2003), so that they might be used to estimate log g.
+The line index for Ca I at 4227 Å, and the Mg Ib and MgH features around 5170 Å, are computed by following Morrison et al. (2003), so that they could be used to estimate log g.